Sinaloa cartel figure who did business with Chicago’s Flores twins gets in 19 years in prison

 “I am completely regretful,” Cabrera said through a Spanish interpreter.
 “I ask for an opportunity to return (to Mexico) and to be reunited with my family.”

-Cabrera was indicted in 2009 along with Guzman, Zambada, and numerous other cartel leaders and henchmen in what’s been called the largest narcotics case ever brought in Chicago.
+Cabrera was indicted in 2009 along with Guzman, Zambada and numerous other cartel leaders and henchmen in what has been called the largest narcotics case ever brought in Chicago.

 The charges alleged the Sinaloa cartel used jumbo jets, submarines and tunnels to smuggle massive amounts of drugs into the U.S., much of which was later distributed in wholesale quantities in Chicago.
 The cartel members then laundered billions of dollars in proceeds back to Mexico, according to the charges.